The Massive Dirac Equation in the Kerr Geometry: Separability in Eddington-Finkelstein-type Coordinates and Asymptotics: Scattering of Massive Dirac Particles by the Gravitational Field of a Rotating Kerr Black Hole

-In this section, we study the scattering of massive Dirac waves by the gravitational field of a Kerr black hole from the point of view of an observer described by horizon-penetrating advanced Eddington-Finkelstein-type coordinates.
-To this end, we consider Dirac waves that emerge from space-like infinity and propagate toward the black hole's event horizon.
-We compute the net current at infinity as well as at the horizon, and derive a conservation law for the reflexion and transmission coefficients.
-Starting with the asymptotic radial solution at infinity (\ref{ntans}) and at the event horizon (\ref{ntans2}), we impose boundary conditions specifying an incident wave of unit amplitude at infinity, a reflected wave of amplitude $A_{\omega, \mu_{\star}}$ at infinity, and a transmitted wave of amplitude $B_{\omega, \mu_{\star}}$ at the event horizon.
-The asymptotic ingoing and outgoing radial solutions adapted to these boundary conditions read
+In this section, we study the scattering of massive Dirac particles by the gravitational field of a rotating Kerr black hole from the point of view of an observer described by horizon-penetrating advanced Eddington--Finkelstein-type coordinates.
+To this end, we consider Dirac particles that emerge from space-like infinity and propagate toward the black hole's event horizon, where they are either reflected or transmitted.
+We compute the net current of Dirac particles at infinity as well as at the event horizon, and further derive a condition for the reflection and transmission coefficients.
+Using the asymptotic radial solutions at infinity (\ref{radsolinf}) and the event horizon (\ref{ntans2}), we impose boundary conditions specifying an incident wave of unit amplitude at infinity, a reflected wave of amplitude $A_{\omega, m}$ at infinity, and a transmitted wave of amplitude $B_{\omega, m}$ at the event horizon, yielding

 and